 College can have early FAFSA deadlines

-Some colleges also have early deadlines, sometimes called priority deadlines, for the college’s own financial aid funds.
-These colleges must still use the government deadlines for federal and state aid.
+Some colleges also have early financial aid deadlines, sometimes called priority deadlines, for the college’s own financial aid funds.
+Even when the college FAFSA deadlines are earlier, the colleges must still use the government FAFSA deadlines for federal and state aid.

 The student and his/her parents or spouse can obtain an FSA ID prior to October 1.
-The FSA ID is an electronic signature used to sign the FAFSA.
-Get a FSA ID before October 1 because students and parents have reported problems with getting or using an FSA ID.
+The FSA ID is an electronic signature used to sign the FAFSA online.
+You don't have to wait until October 1 to get a FSA ID.
+It is a good idea to get a FSA ID before October 1 because students and parents have reported problems with getting or using an FSA ID.
 Families have also reported problems with expiring FSA IDs and updating the FSA ID’s password.
 The FSA ID must be renewed every 18 months.

 Federal FAFSA start dates and deadlines